turingschool/curriculum/source/projects/contact_manager.markdown

 $ bundle exec rails server
 {% endterminal %}

 This will, by default, use the Webrick server which is slow as molasses.
 Hit Ctrl-C to stop it.
-Some of the alternative servers are *mongrel*, *unicorn*, *thin*, and *puma*.
+Some of the alternative servers are [mongrel](https://github.com/mongrel/mongrel), [unicorn](http://unicorn.bogomips.org/), [thin](http://code.macournoyer.com/thin/), and [puma](http://puma.io/).
 Here's how to setup unicorn.

-Add this the dependency to your `Gemfile`:
+First, add this the dependency to your `Gemfile`:

 ```ruby
 gem 'unicorn'
 ```

-Run `bundle` from your project directory and wait for the installation to complete.
-Start the server like this:
+Second, we need to install this new dependency:

+{% terminal %}
+$ bundle install
+{% endterminal %}

+Now, start the server:

 {% terminal %}
 $ bundle exec unicorn